magix-cms/magixcms/README.md

 <pre>
 This file is part of Magix CMS.
-Magix CMS, a CMS optimized for SEO
+MAGIX CMS, The content management system optimized for users

-Copyright (C) 2008 - 2015 magix-cms.com support[at]magix-cms[point]com
+Copyright (C) 2008 - 2016 magix-cms.com support[at]magix-cms[point]com

 OFFICIAL TEAM :